-We are unable to open our Welly Splash or Straw Den at this time.
+Welly Splash is unable to open at this time.

 Food and Catering

-Our award-winning café will still be serving scrumptious treats through a reduced menu and take-away only service.
+The award-winning café will still be serving scrumptious treats through a reduced menu and take-away only service.
 In addition to the Food Barn, there are kiosks around the site that are open at weekends and peak periods for hot drinks, snacks and ice creams.

-Please see our new menu online and for food allergens.
+Please see the new menu online and for food allergens.

-We have embarked on a long-term accessibility program, ‘Ark For All’.
+Noah's Ark Zoo Farm have embarked on a long-term accessibility program, ‘Ark For All’.
 The first completed phase was opened by Andy Lewis, MBE, Paralympian.
 These facilities include a Changing Places toilet, complete with hoist and changing bed (access with a Radar Key), accessible play equipment including a wheelchair accessible roundabout, basket swings and child-friendly accessible animal signs.
-We offer complimentary hire of wheelchairs and mobility scooters can be hired for a small cost.
-Please read our Access Guide on our website or call our friendly team.
+The attraction offers complimentary hire of wheelchairs and mobility scooters can be hired for a small cost.
+An Access Guide is available on the website or call the friendly team.

-All tickets, including those for free essential carers and under 2’s must be purchased online prior to your arrival including members who need to book a free timed entry place to aid with restricting the number of visitors on site.
+All tickets, including those for free essential carers and under 2’s must be purchased online prior to your arrival to aid with restricting the number of visitors on site.
 Prices are seasonal, please check the website ticket prices.

 You may also like